UnnGledje/Portfolio-Project-/README.md

 # Portfolio-Project-
-School Project
+A fun School Project

-# Description
+# About the project

-My project
+In this project i built a thermometer to be able to log the temperature in my home.
+By using an API from OpenWeatherMap i can also log the temperatures outside.
+The whole usecase is built around AWS Cloud Services.

 # Flowchart